 - showing potential players that someone other than just you likes your game 😂

-- distributing the workload so that you can focus more on the tasks that only you can do
+- distributing the workload so you can focus more on the tasks that only you can do

 - voting regularly for your game (though, don’t forget to remind them!)